H4rtland/masters/week17/README.md

 might be the reason.
 I'll run the whole thing again now I've changed those parameters back and see if this keeps happening.
 I'll cancel the currently running jobs as well.

+Ok, turns out I had changed back the default parameters and I was looking at the wrong file earlier.
+In the many hours since then all I've managed to do is make things worse.
+I still can't get the fitting at 7000 GeV to work all of the time, and half of the time at 3000 GeV the fit fails to converge.
+This *never* used to happen.
+Oh, looks like I've fixed that actually.

+Alright, without me really doing anything, everything has just fixed itself.
+I'll now run a longer test for the 7000 GeV mass q\* to check that it is in fact working and I wasn't just lucky for the 50 iterations I ran.
+But compared to earlier where it was crashing by the first couple of iterations, this is an improvement.